Key Ideas about this Work of Art

 - Sawfish can be found (but are considered rare) in the Niger River Delta region of Nigeria.
 A mask like this one is important to the people of this community, where the sawfish is believed to bring good harvests through its connection to the river.
 Many African rituals are connected to animals.

 - When a masquerade dancer wears the sawfish helmet mask and costume, he embodies the spirit of the sawfish.
 The dancer himself is no longer considered to be present; the being has all of the power and characteristics of the sawfish.

-Horizontal water-spirit headdresses in the forms of sawfish, sharks, and other predatory aquatic animals probably originated among the Ijo peoples, fishermen in the coastal delta region of the Niger River.
-These colorful masquerades spread to neighboring groups, including the Abua, Ekpeya, and Igbo.
-These riverine peoples hold annual festivals honoring water spirits to ensure their benevolent influence on fish and crop harvests in the coming year.
-One eyewitness account of an Ijo community tells of a sawfish headdress worn by a young man brought to the village in a canoe.
-Having disembarked, the sawfish danced on land, where he was “hunted” by masqueraders representing fishermen.
+Horizontal water-spirit headdresses in the forms of sawfish, sharks, and other aquatic predators probably originated among the Ijo peoples who are fishermen in the coastal delta region of the Niger River.
+They held (and continue to hold) annual festivals honoring the water spirits, to ensure good harvests of fish and food crops in the coming year.
+Neighboring river communities, including the Abua, Ekpeya, and Igbo, adopted this yearly tradition of performing colorful masquerade ceremonies.
+One eyewitness account of an Ijo community tells of a sawfish headdress worn by a young man who was brought to the village in a canoe.
+He then danced on land as a sawfish, and masqueraders representing fishermen pretended to “hunt” him.

-Makers of water-spirit masks such as this employed carpentry techniques whereby fins, teeth, and other components of the whole were carved separately and attached.
-Mirrors obtained by trade with outsiders were used for the eyes and to adorn the tail of the sawfish.
+Makers of water-spirit masks such as this one used carpentry techniques in which the fins, teeth, and other components of the whole were carved separately and then attached.
+Mirrors (obtained by trade with outsiders) were used for the eyes and to decorate the tail of the sawfish.